 - talk about the importance of considering the feelings of others in relationships, and not just the biology

-Cara-friend is a voluntary organisation providing befriending, information and support services to lesbian, gay and bisexual people in Northern Ireland.
+Cara-friend provides befriending, information and support services to lesbian, gay and bisexual people in Northern Ireland.
 The organisation also provides services to families, including a peer support group for parents.

 The criminal law and young people

-If you have been the victim of rape or have been sexually assaulted, you do not have to cope with that experience on your own.
-There are many people and organisations to help you, whether you want to talk about what has happened or want practical help.
+If you were raped or sexually assaulted, there are organisations to help you, whether you want to talk about what has happened or want practical help.

 If your child is pregnant